preciofishbone/OmniaDocsG2/blocks/working-with-blocks/index.rst

 Copying a block
 ****************
-If you need a block with roughly the same settings somewhere else on the page, you can copy a block and place the copy where you want it, and then edit the settings.
+If you need a block with roughly the same settings somewhere else on the page, you can place a copy where you want it, and then edit the settings.
 Do the following:

 1. Click the block.
 2. Click the Copy icon.